Louis-Takow/AdjutorAPI/README.md

   - Validates the response message.
 - **Negative Cases**:
   - Sends a POST request with missing required fields.
    - Confirms the response status is 400.
    - Validates the error message for the missing field.
+  - Sends a POST request with an invalid API key.
+   - Confirms the response status is 403.
+   - Validates the error message for unauthorized access.

 ### Adjutor API - Data For Lenders